Vinay Pai

 Welcome to Vinay’s World of Programming!

 Here’s the home page in all its late ’90s glory!
-I’ll casually drop in a 375kB screenshot here.
-That would have been absolutely extravagant at the time.
+I’ll casually drop in a 560kB screenshot here, which would have absolutely extravagant at the time.
 The whole website clocked in at under 650kB.
-You see, a lot of people (myself included) accessed the internet over a dial-up modem, which peaked at about 3-4 kB/sec, so it would take nearly two minutes to download an image that large.
+A lot of people (myself included) accessed the internet over a dial-up modem at the time, which peaked at about 3-4 kB/sec.
+It would have taken several minutes to download an image that large.

 Screenshot of the homepage